openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise absolute value of `operand` tensor and produces a `result` tensor.
-For floating-point type, it implements the `abs` operation from the IEEE-754 specification.
+For floating-point element types, it implements the `abs` operation from the IEEE-754 specification.

 For n-bit signed integer, the absolute value of $-2^{n-1}$ is implementation- defined and one of the following: